Did you know?

 History Of The 20 Rep Squat

-The 20 rep squat is also known as "breathing squats," having it's origin in Mark Berry's Deep Knee Bend system, dating back to 1930.
+The 20 rep squat is also known as "breathing squats," having its origin dating back to 1930.
 This was a simple, 4-5 exercise full body routine based around squats - but not yet 20 rep squats.
 J.C.
-Hise is perhaps the most dramatic example of Berry's routine, having great success with it.
+Hise is perhaps the most dramatic example of this routine, having great success with it.

-I think modern supplement standards have moved us out of the "whole milk" days, so a good supplement stack will really enhance this exercise's effectiveness (I'll suggest one later).
+I think modern supplement standards have moved us out of the "whole milk" days, so a good supplement stack will really enhance this exercise's effectiveness.

 This would be a good time to review the proper performance of this exercise: Pick a weight you would usually fail with at about 10 reps.
 At failure, pause and take several deep breaths, continue doing as many reps as you can, maybe one, maybe two is all you'll get.
 Pause again, take 3-5 deep breaths, and go again.